friends-of-forkcms/fork-cms-module-commerce/README.md

 Setup is really easy:
 1. Assign the right categories
-2. Create a cronjob which generates the feed daily, the cronjob command is: `pbin/console catalog:generate-merchant-feed`
+2. Create a cronjob which generates the feed daily, the cronjob command is: `php bin/console catalog:generate-merchant-feed`
 3. Add the feed to your Google Mechant Center
 4. Start selling products